magento/devdocs/guides/v2.0/install-gde/install/hosted/hosted_get-ftp.md

 {% include install/get-software_zip.md %}

 <h2 id="set-up-ftp">Set up FTP and transfer the Magento archive</h2>
 FTP is a way to transfer files from your computer to your managed server.
 To transfer the Magento archive, you need an FTP account that has access to the managed server's `public_html` directory.
 You might already have an account.
-If not, consult the GoDaddy documentation or technical support for more information.
+If not, consult your shared hosting provider's documentation or technical support for more information.
 You can also use a tutorial like this one from <a href="https://blog.sucuri.net/create-an-ftp-user-with-public_html-access-in-cpanel" target="_blank">sucuri</a>.

 ### Transfer the Magento archive to your hosted system
 To transfer the Magento archive: